ResetXPDR/DynamicLOD_ResetEdition/README.md

       - Installer runs automatically, showing Release Notes in Notepad and auto-starting the new version.
     - **Show Updates** displays available updates and download links.
     - **Mandatory Updates Only** displays and installs only mandatory updates.
-    - **+ Test** opts users into test version updates.
+    - **Update Channel** sets the minimum maturity level for updates (Release, RC+, Test+, Exp+), replacing the previous binary test‑update model.
-      - Test version users will have **+ Test** force enabled and greyed out.
+      - Test‑channel users who return to **Release** will be offered a one-time automatic rollback to the latest formal release.
-      - **Mandatory Updates Only** will be unavailable until the app updates to a release version.
+      - **Mandatory Updates Only** remains unavailable while on any test channel.
-       - Updates for test versions run a shorter process than release versions, as they assume all core components are already up to date.
+      - Test‑channel updates run a shorter process than release updates, assuming all core components are already current.
     - **Compatibility Updates** may be auto-installed if the app fails its compatibility check and a matching update is available, which may potentially be a test build if no stable version exists.
    - App startup sequence ensures update check is completed before connecting to MSFS.
   - Starting manually: anytime, but preferably before MSFS or in the Main Menu.
 The utility will stop itself when MSFS closes.